ADVAIT135/OIBSIP/Task 2: Unemployment(in India)  Analysis using Python/README.md

 ## -> Impacted states due to lockdown

 ![demo](https://github.com/ADVAIT135/OIBSIP/blob/e8dd27967622c7046642634f5afc34674b16b518/Task%202%3A%20Unemployment(in%20India)%20%20Analysis%20using%20Python/demo.png)
+### <p style="color: darkviolet;">Estimated Unemployment Rate (%): This represents the actual unemployment rate you want to calculate.
+It's the percentage of the labor force that is currently unemployed and seeking employment. </p>

+### <p style="color: darkviolet;">Estimated Employed: This is the number of people who are currently employed.</p>

+### <p style="color : darkviolet;">Estimated Labour Participation Rate (%): This represents the percentage of the working-age population that is either employed or actively seeking employment.
+It includes both employed and unemployed individuals.</p>

 ## Findings and Analysis
 ### Correlation plot displaying correlation of numerical features of the dataset.